OtmaneDaoudi/C-complex-declarations-parser/README.md

-A C program that converts a complicated declaration into a human readable text.

-This is an exercice from the book : The ANSI C programming Language, but with a more advanced implmentation.
+This is an exercise from the book: The ANSI C programming Language, but with a more advanced implementation.

-basically, i extended the grammer by eliminating left recursivity, and applying left factoring.
+basically, I extended the grammar by eliminating left recursivity and applying left factoring.
 # Grammer:
 ```
 dcl     ==> A dirdcl